Clamentos/FabRISC/src/spec/Section6.typ

             [  5], [*Trigger on read or write or execute address*: \ This mode will cause the corresponding helper register to generate the `RWET` exception as soon as the hart tries to read, write data or fetch the instruction at the specified address.],

             [  6], [*Trigger on read range*: \ This mode will cause the corresponding helper register to generate the `RDT` exception as soon as the hart tries to read data outside the specified range.
 If this mode is selected, the value of the specified register will be considered the starting address of the range.
-The terminating address of the range will be held in the register immediately after the specified one and its mode will be set to 255.],
+The terminating address of the range will be held in the helper register immediately after the specified one and its mode will be set to 255.],

             [  7], [*Trigger on write range*: \ This mode will cause the corresponding helper register to generate the `WRT` exception as soon as the hart tries to write data outside the specified range.
 If this mode is selected, the value of the specified register will be considered the starting address of the range.
-The terminating address of the range will be held in the register immediately after the specified one and its mode will be set to 255.],
+The terminating address of the range will be held in the helper register immediately after the specified one and its mode will be set to 255.],

             [  8], [*Trigger on execute range*: \ This mode will cause the corresponding helper register to generate the `EXT` exception as soon as the hart tries to fetch an instruction outside the specified range.
 If this mode is selected, the value of the specified register will be considered the starting address of the range.
-The terminating address of the range will be held in the register immediately after the specified one and its mode will be set to 255.],
+The terminating address of the range will be held in the helper register immediately after the specified one and its mode will be set to 255.],

             [  9], [*Trigger on read or write range*: \ This mode will cause the corresponding helper register to generate the `RWT` exception as soon as the hart tries to read or write data outside the specified range.
 If this mode is selected, the value of the specified register will be considered the starting address of the range.
-The terminating address of the range will be held in the register immediately after the specified one and its mode will be set to 255.],
+The terminating address of the range will be held in the helper register immediately after the specified one and its mode will be set to 255.],

             [ 10], [*Trigger on read or write or execute range*: \ This mode will cause the corresponding helper register to generate the `RWET` exception as soon as the hart tries to read, write data or fetch an instruction outside the specified range.
 If this mode is selected, the value of the specified register will be considered the starting address of the range.
-The terminating address of the range will be held in the register immediately after the specified one and its mode will be set to 255.],
+The terminating address of the range will be held in the helper register immediately after the specified one and its mode will be set to 255.],

             [ 11], [*Trigger on COVR1 flag*: \ This mode will cause the corresponding helper register to generate the `COVR1T` exception as soon as the `COVR1` flag is raised at the instruction address held in the current register.],